KosmasDev/dbt-task-jaffle-shop/README.md

 We need to apply folder-level configuration for everything under `models/staging`.
 In this context, we need to define the target schema of the staging tables and the materialization type.

+- **Target Schema**: For the `models`, we use a different schema from the one used for the raw tables.
+We use the `dev` schema.
-Materialization is how dbt physically creates your models in the data warehouse.
+- **Materialization** is how dbt physically creates your models in the data warehouse.
 In staging, we mainly clean up column names, cast data types, and create some times reusable logic.
 Hence, it's best practice to use the view materialization for these models, because they're simple, we want them to reflect the latest source data, and we don't need to store them as physical tables.
 The following code snippet is related only to the staging configurations.
 Please find the complete `dbt_project.yml` [here ](https://github.com/KosmasDev/dbt-task-jaffle-shop/blob/dev/dbt_project.yml).

 ```yml
 models: